-For the past 3 years, EMEX (www.emexlondon.com), organised in partnership with the Energy Managers Association (EMA, www.theema.org.uk), has helped thousands of businesses from all sectors to increase their energy efficiency and reduce their operational costs.
+For the past 7 years, EMEX (www.emexlondon.com), has helped thousands of businesses from all sectors to increase their energy efficiency and reduce their operational costs.

-Taking place on Wednesday 22 and Thursday 23 November 2017 at ExCeL in London, EMEX is the must-attend energy management show that connects all energy users with leading experts, policy makers, suppliers and technical solutions.
-100+ CPD-accredited free seminars and 130+ Exhibitors.
+Taking place in November at ExCeL in London, EMEX is the must-attend energy management show that connects all energy users with leading experts, policy makers, suppliers and technical solutions.
+80+ CPD-accredited free seminars and 130+ Exhibitors.

 The rise of energy costs

 Energy is a cost to most organisations that has grown as a proportion of overall expenditure in recent years.
 All energy consuming organisations need to manage energy consumption if they are to avoid the impact of price increases on the products or services they provide.

 The case for investing in energy efficiency has never been stronger and of course, the cheapest energy is the energy organisations don’t use.